eyedeekay/WarSMS/HACKING.md

 this as shell scripts on the platforms I use.
-That means unix for now, obviously, but all these tools have equivalents on any usable platform in the world today, so make a version that uses it, fork if necessary, and make it so people can pull off this cheap trick on any platform they want.
+That means unix for now, obviously, but all these tools have equivalents on any usable platform in the world today, so make a version that uses it, fork if necessary, and make it so people can pull off this cheap trick on any platform they want(assuming it's legal in your jurisdiction).

 Special SMS Support?:
 ---------------------